-A Changing Age Profile
+A Changing Age Demographic

-Data shows there is a new generation of younger buyers who, about 5 years ago, were not seen buying exclusive properties.
-Today, we regularly see 30-45-year-old purchasers with the financial means to purchase high-end properties, mostly coming from entrepreneurial, IT business, cryptocurrencies and online industries.
-Regardless of the above buyers in the 50-65 age bracket remain responsible for a more significant percentage of overall sales of luxury homes.
+There is a new generation of younger buyers who until recently were not seen buying multi-million euro properties.
+Nowadays, we regularly see 30-45-year-old purchasers with financial means to purchase high-end properties, mostly coming from entrepreneurial, IT business, cryptocurrencies and online industries.

-Impact of Remote Working
+The Remote Working Impact